10 Natural Earache Relief Methods That Really Work

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Earaches and ear pain can have a number of causes, but not matter the cause, they are no fun!
-Here are some ideas for natural earache remedies using things you might have around the home–and they really work!
+Earaches and ear infections can have a number of causes, but no matter the cause, they are no fun!
+Here are some ideas for natural earache remedies using things you might have around the home, and they really work!

 child with cotton ball and medical tape on ear for earache relief